 Send official scores directly from the testing agency using the institution codes listed below.
 Photocopies of score reports are unacceptable.

-(Important note: 6971 allows CSDCAS to receive the official scores; helpful when applying to multiple programs.
-Each university is different, but the WSU Graduate School does not need official scores sent separately if you send scores to CSDCAS.
-However, unofficial copies are required to be sent in with their application in that case).
+Important note: this allows CSDCAS to receive and verify the official scores; especially helpful when applying to multiple programs.
+Each university is different, but WSU Graduate School does not need official scores sent to them if you send your scores to CSDCAS.
+However, unofficial copies are required to be sent in with their application.

 - MAT: 2090 (WSU Graduate School)

 - TOEFL: 6884 (WSU Graduate School)

 - IELTS: 6884 (WSU Graduate School)